-State or federal land management agencies, organized groups or even individuals recommend areas to become wilderness.
-Congress must enact wilderness legislation; the president of the United States signs it into law.
+State or federal land management agencies, organized groups, or even individuals recommend areas to become wilderness.
+Congress must enact wilderness legislation, and then the president of the United States signs it into law.

 Why are some wildlands not designated as wilderness?

-There are three common misconceptions: that wilderness is a "lock-up" of land that locks people out, that hiking by foot is the only allowable means of travel, and that wilderness prohibits many popular types of recreation.
-In fact, the Wilderness Act ensures that wilderness is for the "use and enjoyment of the American people," which is why 16 million to 25 million Americans take trips to wilderness to hike, backpack, canoe, mountain climb, ski, swim, fish, hunt and ride horses.
+There are three common misconceptions: that wilderness is a "lock-up" of land that keeps people out, that hiking by foot is the only allowable means of travel, and that wilderness prohibits many popular types of recreation.
+In fact, the Wilderness Act ensures that wilderness is for the "use and enjoyment of the American people," which is why 16 – 25 million Americans take trips to wilderness to hike, backpack, canoe, mountain climb, ski, swim, fish, hunt, and ride horses.
 In short, most types of outdoor recreation are allowed in wilderness, except those needing mechanical transport or motorized equipment, with the exception of wheelchairs.

 How does wilderness differ from wildlands?

-Only 4.82 percent of the entire United States is designated wilderness, with nearly half of that in Alaska.
+Only 4.82 percent of the entire United States is designated Wilderness, with nearly half of that in Alaska.
 Even so, there are wilderness areas in all but six states, protecting lands from snowcapped peaks to low-lying desert and marshland.
-Some Native American tribes have their own protected lands, such as Montana's Mission Mountains Tribal Wilderness, that are not designated under the Wilderness Act.
+Some indiegenous tribes have their own protected lands, such as Montana's Mission Mountains Tribal Wilderness, that are not designated under the Wilderness Act.